🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Do You Pay Taxes on Mutual Funds?

-Mutual fund investors generally have to pay taxes on any income or capital gains the mutual fund distributes, including dividends, interest, and realized capital gains from the sale of securities within the fund.
+Mutual fund investors generally need to pay taxes on any income or capital gains the mutual fund distributes, including dividends, interest, and realized capital gains from the sale of securities within the fund.

 It’s worth noting that mutual funds can be structured in different ways, and the tax treatment of mutual fund investments can vary depending on the specific type of mutual fund.
 For example, some mutual funds are classified as tax-exempt or tax-deferred, which means that they are not subject to certain taxes or that taxes on the income or gains from the fund are deferred until later.